jackhurwitz/impossible_compression_challenge/README.md

+## Edit: The 1 GB file
+Here is the Google Drive link to a 1GB version of this data, as requested: https://drive.google.com/file/d/1jjFb55mbYBgqyPtDPs0K1zfMg0XN03fc/view?usp=sharing

+Same challenge, losslessly compress the 1GB file **by a single byte** or more, and you win.
+Same submission rules as below.
+SHA256 for the 1GB file is included.

 # The Challenge

 - Losslessly compress `data.bin` such that the combined size of your compressed output and decompressor script is **at least 1 byte smaller** than the original file (1 MiB).
 This corresponds to a compression ratio of approximately 1.00000095 or better.